-Introduction of our trainers and people that are overall involved in civic Barcamp Kutaisi 2019.
+Introduction of our trainers and people that are overall involved in civic Barcamp Kutaisi 2019

 Marta Kotecká Misíková

-Currently she works for a nature conservation NGO.
+Currently, she works for a nature conservation NGO.

 Borys Kudar is the founder and director of the Training Center of Human Rights Advocacy HRTC.
 From 2016 to 2019, Borys worked contemporaneously at the Mykolayiv Center for Investigative Reporting CIR.
-Center HRTC has trained 180 specialists in applied specialties: development of training cases on human rights issues; social animation; tactics of small human rights groups; protection from propaganda in cyber space.
+Center HRTC has trained 180 specialists in applied specialties: development of training cases on human rights issues; social animation; tactics of small human rights groups; protection from propaganda in cyberspace.
 During this time, CIR's reporters conducted more than 100 journalistic investigations, the materials of which are published on the television channels Slіdstvo.
 Info, Gromadske.TB and First National.
 Including 20 investigations about the illegal seizure of land and the construction of the Black Sea coastline.
-Borys administered the projects to create a regional network of investigative journalists and involve young people to exposing corruption.
+Borys administered the projects to create a regional network of investigative journalists and involve young people in exposing corruption.

 Mariam Kvaratskhelia is LGBTQ community member and activist.
 Mariam has worked at Georgian LGBTQ community organization 'Equality Movement' for several years where she has mainly worked on documenting and reporting Human Rights violations of LGBT persons and advocating for the changes nationally and internationally.

 Besides, legal and advocacy work Mariam has been actively involved in civic campaigning, organizing various creative and interesting actions.
 Approximately 1 year ago, Mariam has co-founded Tbilisi Pride movement and organized first ever Tbilisi Pride Week 2019 in Georgia.